Digital Identity Workbook for NPO/NGO Folks

 APRIL 24, 2010

 An important principle was that NGOs (non-governmental organisations) are not good in managing credit programs because not thinking in business models and NGO workers are seen by farmers as 'friends' and 'supporters'.
-In 2007 (17 years later!)
 I visited an NGO in Ghana.
+They had learnt a lesson from their credit program: that they are not good in recollecting the loans because they are seen by the farmers as an NGO.
 I'm currently working in a team where we consult and divide work.

 Greetings from Malawi

 Johnnie and I are working with an NGO to develop their skills in action learning.
 A confluence of circumstances, coincidences and good luck means I am writing this from Lilongwe in Malawi.